Rebuilding Ireland Home Loan

 - 2.25% fixed interest rate for up to 30 years (APR 2.27%)

 A fixed interest rate means that your monthly repayments remain the same for the term of the loan.
-You can switch from a fixed rate to a variable rate, or pay off all or part of your mortgage, but you may be liable for a breakage fee in both cases.
+You can pay off all or part of your mortgage, but you may be liable for a breakage fee.

 You must sign up to the local authority collective Mortgage Protection